jbcodeforce/shift_left_utils/docs/recipes.md

 ### The config.yaml file

 The `config.yaml` file is important to set up and is referenced with the CONFIG_FILE environment variable.
-[See instructions](./setup.md/#environment-variables)
+[See instructions](./setup.md/#environment-variables).
+This file should be setup per Confluent Cloud environment.

 ## Project related tasks